sgregory32/CleanArchitecture.Java/README.md

 <img src="AngularJS_google.png" alt="Angular logo" width="160" height="89">

 This solution consists of an Angular Web UI and Java 8 API including tests developed using Clean Architecture principles.
-The solution contains the Web, API, Infrastructure, Core, and Test projects.
+The solution contains the Web, Api, Infrastructure, Core, and Test projects.
 The Infrastructure project utilizes Hibernate ORM with a Repository pattern for data access using JPA.
 Logging is implemented using Apache Log4j2.

-Swagger has also been implemented but in order to view the Swagger endpoints, a database needs to be created & connection strings in the API project Spring "application.properties" file will need to be modified to reflect your database environment.
+Swagger has also been implemented but in order to view the Swagger endpoints, a database needs to be created & connection strings in the API project Spring *"application.properties"* file will need to be modified to reflect your database environment.
 The SQL scripts to create the database tables are included in the *"docs"* folder.

 Clean Architecture in this example is obtained through the implementation of SOLID design principles: